Dragoon-galaxy/Operating_system/README.md

 # interstellar_code
-Here are some advance coding problems in java
+Here are some algorithms in OS